If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 Get a soft terry towel and wipe the entire surface of your vehicle.
 The plan here is to wipe away all of the wax-remover.

-Make sure you’re doing this from one side to the other, as well as going from the top of the car to the bottom, covering the entire surface.
+Make sure you’re doing this from one side to the other, as well as going from the top of the vehicle to the bottom, covering the entire vehicle.
 Use even and long strokes here for maximum effect.

 Step 6: Repeat (If Necessary)